Race Report W/E 26th May

 Meanwhile, in the Southwest, Euan Lees was racing the Hokey Cokey Swimrun event in Cornwall, dubbed the county’s toughest multi-sport event.
 Reputation was at stake, having won the pairs title last year.

 In Euan’s own words: “Well, we were 15 minutes faster than the previous year (when we won!) but this year were narrowly beaten by a 2XU sponsored team.
 The long course that we did was in total 5km of swimming and 14km of running across 11 stages.
-Same course as last year when it took us 2:57.” – [This year they finished in 2:42!]
+Same course as last year when it took us 2:57.” –

 “Interestingly Team Bonza who won the Mixed Pairs were ex-FOT husband and wife team Tristan and Emily Roper (who met at FOT in the very earliest days of the club).”